thriveweb/glass/content/pages/about.md

 title: About Us
 teamMembers:
   - content: >-
-      Tegan has been in the Entertainment Industry for over 30 years (now you know how old she is!)
-With an extensive list of talents under her belt including Professional Dancer, Aerial Artist, Magicians Assistant, Choreographer, Personal Trainer, Model, Presenter and Owner of Glasshouse Events Sydney specialising in Corporate Events, Functions and Producing Shows.
+      Tegan has been in the Entertainment Industry for over 45 years (now you know how old she is!)
+With an extensive list of talents under her belt including Professional Dancer, Aerial Artist, Magicians Assistant, Choreographer, Personal Trainer, Model and Presenter.
 This has led her to both a national and international career path.

-      Over the past seven years, Tegan has been able to successfully immerse herself into the Queensland market place with high end fashion labels, national brands, feature films, TV Series and local and national TVC Campaigns.
+      Over the past ten years, Tegan has been able to successfully immerse herself into the Queensland market place with high end fashion labels, national brands, feature films, TV Series and local and national TVC Campaigns.

-      She has worked with some of Australia's biggest fashion and corporate lifestyle brands across all industries and has developed long standing relationships along the way.
+      She has worked with most of Australia's biggest fashion and corporate lifestyle brands across all industries and has developed long standing relationships along the way.
 As we all know this industry is forever evolving and because of her experience and communication skills, clients and talent feel confident in her ability to match suitable talent to fit the campaigns brief.

+      In 2021, she also launched Glass Studios - a custom made photography studio, not only for her clients to book but for any one to use.

-      Tegan has the entertainment industry covered in all areas and her can-do energetic personality means it's exciting times ahead for Glass Management.
+      Tegan has the entertainment industry covered in all areas and her can-do energetic personality means it's always exciting times ahead for Glass Management and always a new idea around the corner!
     image: >-
       https://ucarecdn.com/1a94f885-e8d9-45b4-aa22-86c49a3b2534/-/crop/2060x3182/2108,0/-/preview/
     leftAlign: true